littleosbook/littleosbook/file_systems.md

 Each object in this file system will become contiguous, so they will be easy to read from our kernel.
-All objects will also have a fixed size (except for the last one, which can grow); it might be difficult to add new or modify existing files.
+All objects will also have a fixed size (except for the last one, which can grow); It might be difficult to add new or modify existing files.
 We can make the file system read-only.

-`mmap` is a handy system call that makes writing the "file system-in-a-file" easier.
+`mmap` is a handy system call that makes writing the "file-system-in-a-file" easier.

 ## Inodes and Writable File Systems